Chief Jay Strongbow

 Luke Joseph Scarpa (October 4, 1928 – April 3, 2012) was an American professional wrestler and WWE Hall of Famer who was best known by the ring name Chief Jay Strongbow.
-Much like his contemporary Wahoo McDaniel, he portrayed a Native American wrestler, who wore a war bonnet to the ring and would "go on the warpath" when the fans started cheering him against an opponent.
-In reality (and unlike McDaniel, who was an actual Choctaw-Chickasaw Native-American), Scarpa was an Italian-American who much like actor Iron Eyes Cody portrayed an Indian to stand out more.
+He portrayed a Native American wrestler who wore a war bonnet to the ring and would "go on the warpath" when the fans started cheering him against an opponent.
+In reality, Scarpa was an Italian-American who portrayed an Indian to stand out.
 His best accomplishments are in WWF where he was a four-time World Tag-Team Champion.

 Professional wrestling career

 National Wrestling Alliance (1947–1970)

 Scarpa's wrestling career began in 1947, under his real name.
 He was trained by second generation Native American wrestler Chief Don Eagle.
 He was a standout in the Georgia and Florida territories of the National Wrestling Alliance throughout the 1950s and 1960s, winning several championships and becoming a fan favorite.
 He won the NWA (Georgia) Southern Tag Team titles with Chief Little Eagle in Georgia Championship wrestling in 1965.
 During his time in Georgia he was also the Inaugural NWA National Television Championship when he won an 8-man tournament by beating Assassin #2 in the finals.
 By the time he went over to WWWF, he was already a 12 Tag-Team and 6 Time singles champion.